adobe/rules_gitops/README.md

 The output of the `k8s_test_setup` rule (a shell script) is referenced in the `java_test` rule.
 It's listed under the `data` attribute, which declares the target as a dependency, and is included in the jvm flags in this clause: `$(location :service_it.setup)`.
 The "location" function is specific to Bazel: given a target, it returns the path to the file produced by that target.
 In this case, it returns the path to the shell script created by our `k8s_test_setup` rule.

 The test code launches the script to perform the test setup.
-The tes code should also monitor the script console output to listen to the pod readiness events.
+The test code should also monitor the script console output to listen to the pod readiness events.

 ## Building & Testing